 Always listen to your body and rest if you are sore.

-Athletes train in cycles for a reason, the timing of training may vary from athlete to athlete but one common factor in every athlete’s training program are pre-planned rest days.
+Athletes train in cycles for a reason.
+The timing of training may vary from athlete to athlete, but one common factor in every athlete’s training program is planned rest days.
 One of the main reasons athletes rest is to avoid fatigue, but resting the body also helps athletes avoid common overuse or stress injuries.
 Many athletes notice an improved general performance after taking time off from training.